 - Android 4.0 Ice Cream Sandwich, 10.1" LED Backlight WUXGA (1920x1200) Screen, latest generation Corning Gorilla Glass 2

 Final Thoughts on finding the best tablet for travel

 The perfect tablet for traveling depends on several great features but mostly it depends on personal preferences, and of course budget.
 There is a reason Apple and Microsoft have high prices, they are pure class.

 However, that doesn’t mean you cannot find some great value options.
 Just be careful of falling into the cheap tablet trap, many of the unbranded clones quickly become sluggish and have a dull display, it can never be great for anyone.

-So, a tablet should have a decent performance and should multitask really well so that you can easily glide between apps, conduct research without getting frustrated and barely withholding the urge to smash the damn tablet on a wall.
+So, a tablet should have a decent performance and should multitask really well so that you can easily glide between apps, conduct research without getting frustrated, and barely withhold the urge to smash the damn tablet on a wall.
 It should also have a battery that is strong enough to see you through a full working day before it requires another charge.

 And, if you’re a writer committed to writing with a physical keyboard, then it should have a keyboard dock or at least support one.

 With your must-have tablet features laid out, you’ll find out that choosing the best tablet for traveling becomes super easy and less confusing.
 And if you want my opinion, I strongly recommend the top pick which is the Apple iPad Air, it really is the perfect balance of performance, portability and at a reasonable price too.